-The Company is engaged in the business of City Gas Distribution (CGD) in India which involves distribution of gas from sources of supply to the end user customers.
+3.44 20.57 24.01 Total More than 3 Years 0.94 1.67 2.61 Amount in CWIP for a period of 2-3 Years 0.20 1.64 1.85 1-2 Years 1.19 2.97 4.17 Less than 1 Year 15.38 15.01 0.37 Intangible assets under development Projects temporarily suspended Projects in Progress Total operate or expandicity or local natural gas distribution network.
+On the basis of demand projections, the CGD network is planned.
+Project execution plans are modulated on the basis of continuous ongoing expansion engaged in the business of City Gas Distribution (CGD) in India which involves distribution of gas from sources of supply to the end user customers.
 The CGD project is designed considering demand.
-3.44 20.57 24.01 Tota More than 3 Years 0.94 1.67 2.61 2-3 Years 1.64 0.20 1.85 1-2 Years 1.19 2.97 4.17 Less than 1 Year 15.38 15.01 0.37 Intangible assets under development Projects temporarily suspended Projects in Progress Total suck by and future requirements based on the facilities envisaged for CGD network in authorised areas for 25 years on the basis of authorization from Petroleum and Natural Gas Regulatory Board (PNGRB) to lay, build, operate or expand city or local natural gas distribution network.
-On the basis of demand projections, the CGD network is planned.
-Project execution plans are modulated on the basis of continuous ongoing expansion and all the projects are executed and expanded on ongoing basis as per rolling annual plan.
+Expense requirements based on the facilities envisaged for CGD network in authorised areas for 25 years on the basis of authorization from Petroleum and Natural Gas Regulatory Board (PNGRB) to lay, build and the projects are executed and expanded on ongoing basis as per rolling annual plan.
 Hence, it is considered that there is no project whose completion is overdue or has exceed its cost compared to its original plan.